Pauline Markham: British Blondes

 In October 1869 it was reported in the press that Markham's investments had made her a fortune on Wall Street.
 During this time she was earning upwards to $150 per week, at a time when an experienced actor might expect $50 for a week on the boards.

 On October 28, 1870, Markham was seriously injured in a carriage accident in New York on Harlem Street, such that at least one newspaper reported her dead.
-Eleven days earlier she had opened with Thompson at Wood's Theatre in a burlesque of the Wallace opera Lurline and after a relatively short recuperation she chose to join the cast of the Niblo's December revival of The Black Crook' playing what would turn out to be her signature rôle.
+Eleven days earlier she had opened with Thompson at Wood's Theatre in a burlesque of the Wallace opera Lurline and after a relatively short recuperation she chose to join the cast of the Niblo's December revival of The Black Crook playing what would turn out to be her signature role.

+The Black Crook

-The Black CrookThe Black Crook, a musical about an English ne'er do well who discovers his noble birth and decides to reform, was first produced in America at Niblo's Theatre in 1866 with a run in excess of 300 performances.
+The Black Crook, a musical about an English ne'er do well who discovers his noble birth and decides to reform, was first produced in America at Niblo's Theatre in 1866 with a run in excess of 300 performances.
 Markham later became so identified with her characterization of the fairy queen Stalacta, that afterwards some chroniclers erroneously listed her among the original 1866 cast.
 The revival ran for 122 performances and would return several more times to New York and in tours of the country.
-During this time, it was not uncommon for Markham to receive after a performance bouquets of flowers festooned with jewelry from her male admirers.The Black Crook, which featured actresses in flesh colored silk tights, has been credited with starting in 1866 what James Lauren Ford called “the great era of the leg show.
+During this time, it was not uncommon for Markham to receive after a performance bouquets of flowers festooned with jewelry from her male admirers.

+The Black Crook, which featured actresses in flesh colored silk tights, has been credited with starting in 1866 what James Lauren Ford called “the great era of the leg show.
 A criticism of such shows in 1870 by Wilbur F. Storey, editor of the Chicago Times, led to the following incident.

 Lydia Thompson’s troupe of "British Blondes" was playing an engagement at McVicker’s Theatre.
 It was the first so-called "leg" show to appear in Chicago.
 Mr. Storey had heard rumors of the alleged indecency of the performance and he sent one of his reporters to see the show and write his impressions.
 Mr. Storey also indited a few lines for the editorial page that fairly sizzled.
 The "rongst" was printed in the Times February 24, 1870.